 However, it's important to consider that the stem clutch is quite large in size and requires two punctures in the fabric to secure it properly.

 Despite its unique style and added security, the stem clutch may not be suitable for all pin attachments due to its size and the requirement for two entry points.

 13. Tie Bar

-The tie bar backing is also known as a tie clip.
-A tie bar backing is a traditional tie clip with a pin fastened to the front.
+The tie bar backing, also referred to as a tie clip, is a traditional accessory designed specifically for securing ties.
+It consists of a clip with a pin fastened to the front.

 14. Tie Tack

-The tie tack backing is commonly used on ties, but it’s more versatile than a tie bar.
+The tie tack backing is a versatile option commonly used on ties, offering a distinct and stylish alternative to the traditional tie bar.

 15. Backings /Accessories

 There are several other pin-baking options, but they also double as accessories.

 The most common type of accessory backing is the keyring and keychain.
 As the name suggests, these are pins that are attached to a keyring and keychain.